 There are more than 40 farmers markets in the Portland metro area, but we suggest visiting the Portland State University farmers market, which takes place from 9 a.m. to 2 p.m. every Saturday year-round.
 During the spring and summer, it opens half an hour earlier.
 You’ll be able to find local produce from many vendors, local distilleries New Deal and House Spirits, cured meats from Olympia Provisions to take back home with you, and Pine State Biscuits to grab a bite while you tour the market.

 Browsing fresh produce at the Portland Farmers Market

 There’s one thing Portland is more serious about than rock music: Coffee.
 Home to Stumptown Coffee Roasters, one of the most popular coffee brands in the USA, Portland takes huge pride in their coffee.
 So whether you’re a coffee afficionado or you just want a nice cafe to lounge in for an hour or so, you’re in luck.
 We recommend stopping by Stumptown Coffee Roasters downtown, Heart Coffee in Southeast Portland, or Sisters Coffee Company in the Pearl District.

 A barista preparing a beverage at a local Portland coffee shop

 See the Waterfalls

 In addition to having great live music, coffee, and food, Portland also has beautiful hiking trails, with some parks and trails even inside the city.
 But if you have a car during your time there, it’s worth venturing outside the city to hike and explore some of the area’s waterfalls.
 One of the most popular is Multnomah Falls, located in the Columbia River Gorge, which is Oregon’s tallest waterfall and a sight that shouldn’t be missed.
-Just make sure to bring a bathing suit— Portland’s greatest summertime activity is taking a dip in the Columbia River!
+Because of its popularity, it is recommended to take a shuttle or guided tour through the Columbia River Gorge.